 Damaged Dental Fillings

 Dental fillings that protect the vulnerable parts of your tooth often get damaged.
 When the dental sealants get damaged, the sensitive parts of the teeth get exposed to bacteria.
 Whenever any food particle touches the exposed part of the gums, this causes a sensation.
-This sensation is uncomfortable and results in a pain in your tooth.
+This sensation is uncomfortable and results in pain in your tooth.
 You need to talk to your family dentist to get the damaged dental fillings fixed.